rossberg/camp/README.txt

 * Time: Clicking on the time display toggles between played and remaining time.

 * Color: Clicking on the line with the audio details will cycle through several color schemes, all inspired by actual HiFi displays from the past.
-Or use the context menu.
+Or open Settings to select one.

 * Visualisations: Ctrl/Command-Y or a click in the space between time display and visualisation cycles through different visualisations of the track playing.
-Either Cover Art (default), Turntable, Spectrum Analyzer, Wave Form, Oscilloscope, or None.
+Either Cover Art (default), Turntable, Spectrum Analyzer, Wave Form, or Oscilloscope.

 * Cover: Clicking on the cover art will zoom it into a pop-up.
 Click again to close.
 This also works during most other visualisation modes.